Sesamstraße: The Co-production Era: 1977-onwards

 In 1977, a German street set was built at Studio Hamburg for German framing stories.
 Samson, a bear (1978–2009, and since 2013) and Tiffy the bird (1978–2005) replaced Big Bird (Bibo) and Oscar the Grouch (Oskar der Griesgram) as main characters, and the new version debuted on January 2, 1978.
 The early puppets were built by Kermit Love, but nowadays, Sesame Workshop builds the puppets for Sesamstraße.
 Each 30-minute episode featured the new puppets interacting with a pair of human characters; consistently one male, one female.
 The individual sketches of Sesame Street's original American inhabitants were dubbed over, and remained the main part of the show, but some were edited to omit intros that displayed words in English (such as The Adventures of Super Grover or the Sesame Street News Flash skits).

 In the following years, more characters were added to the German street scenes, such as the German-built, androgynous Uli von Bödefeld (Uli is short for Ulrich), also called Herr von Bödefeld (1978–1988), and Finchen, a snail (1983, 1989–present).
 Just as in its American counterpart, the German characters have been remodeled over the decades.
 Most obvious were changes in Samson and Tiffy; Finchen has also had her fair share of fabric surgery.

 During this era, the fact that the street stories took place in a studio was never kept a secret.
 Some parts of the street were simply 'matted in' during an episode, or the characters would ask for help from the studio crew; one episode about Samson trying to scratch a flea ends with the entire studio crew itching.
 The matting also allowed the characters to show up in different locations, like a beach, a small deserted island that would be surrounded by an entire ocean through the snap of one's fingers, a nearby train station, or the roof of the studio.

 While Big Bird and Oscar the Grouch, both performed by Caroll Spinney, had visited Sesamstraße for the 10th Anniversary special before, a highlight of this era was the celebration of Sesamstraße's 1000th episode, the "Sesamelly Zirkusshow."
 It was a circus gala performance taped at "Zirkus Althoff," in which Big Bird appeared alongside the German characters one more time.

 In 1985 and 1986, no new episodes were taped.
-Instead, a wild mix of repeats was shown on TV.
+Instead, a wild mix of repeats was shown on television.
 From 1986 onward, new episodes with two new human actors were produced, and while the studio set remained largely the same, a bicycle shop was added, run by the new residents.
 Tiffy and Samson were slightly remodeled for the first time for these episodes.